 Pelvis Lifting and Rotating on Its Axis, Part 1 (Patrons)

-Part 1 works well as a standalone lesson, or you can continue on to Part 2 after at least a short break.
+Part 1 works well as a standalone lesson, or you can continue to Part 2 after at least a short break.

 Unlock profound ease for your chest, spine, and hips in this challenging and rewarding Moshe Feldenkrais original.
 To develop an image for the unusual movements of your pelvis you'll first get to know the difference between rolling and rotating your head.
 Framed by brief reference movements in floor- or chair-seated as spatial presence is explored.